 Interested players should download, fill out, and send in the trip application.
 Applicants will be contacted to schedule an interview.

-Trip Cost: $2,750 – All-Inclusive in-country includes 6 nights lodging, meals at hotel, transportation, travel insurance, surfing lessons, surfboard rental, game jersey
+Trip Cost is $3,950 – All-Inclusive in-country includes 7 days, 6 nights lodging, airfare, meals at hotel, ground transportation, travel insurance, surfing lessons, surfboard rental, local guide staff, and more.

 We’re partnering with Piggybackr.com to enable trip participants to raise necessary funds.
 Piggybackr allows participants to fundraise via email, social networks, text messages, and good old fashioned phone calls.
 Please click HERE to see the SixFifty Piggybackr site For questions and more information, please email Matt Bond at firstname.lastname@example.org.